- Home

 2.5 Assumptions: Summarise any key planning assumptions.

 2.6 Situation Expected at the end of the Project: There must be a logical link between the project purpose/s and the expected situation at the end of the project.
-Where possible use quantifiable indicators (for example, education statistics, health indicators).
+Where possible use quantifiable indicators (for example, education statistics, and health indicators).

 3. PROJECT DESCRIPTION